netcharm/NGettextUtils/NGettextUtils/README.md

         }

-2. Now can not support dialog auto translating.
+3. Now can not support dialog auto translating.
 You must usage it like following code snippet

         dlgOpen.Filter = I18N._( dlgOpen.Filter );
         dlgOpen.Title = I18N._( dlgOpen.Title );

-3. Can using code snippet like following to init all
+4. Can using code snippet like following to init all

         public MainForm()
         {
             InitializeComponent();
-            I18N i10n = new I18N( "GetTextUtils", this, this.toolTip, new object[] { this.dlgOpen } );
+            I18N i10n = new I18N( "NGetTextUtils", this, this.toolTip, new object[] { this.dlgOpen } );
         }

 Source